At a Glance Why You'll Love It

-The tour concludes on a high note inside St. Peter’s Basilica, where you'll witness the incomparable grandeur of intricate mosaics, gold painted ceilings, gigantic statues, and spectacular domes.
-Optical illusions will be unveiled and history will unfold as we escort you to the bronze Baldachin and the chair of Saint Peter himself.
-Last but not least, we will stop by the Pietà, one of the corner stone works of the Renaissance.
-Learn what led Michelangelo to defile one of his most prized sculptures and the reason he modeled the Virgin Mary to appear the same age as her dying son.
+This tour winds down with a bang inside St. Peter’s Basilica, where you'll witness the incomparable grandeur of its mosaics, golden ceilings, gigantic statues, and the spectacular dome.
+Optical illusions will be unveiled and history will unfold as we escort you to Bernini's bronze Baldachin and the chair of St. Peter himself.
+Last but not least, we will stop by the Pietà, one of the cornerstone masterpieces of the Renaissance.
+Learn what led Michelangelo to defile one of his most prized sculptures and the reason he modeled the Virgin Mary to appear the same age as her son.

-While some may say that you’d need a lifetime to fully explore the Vatican (and it’s probably true!), we know that our guests don’t have that kind of time on their hands.
-With skip-the-line access to all sights visited and an insider expert leading the way, you'll leave your Vatican adventure feeling enlightened and still have plenty of time to see the rest of what The Eternal City has to offer!
+While some may say that you’d need a lifetime to fully explore the Vatican, we know that our guests don’t have that kind of time on their hands.
+With skip-the-line access to all sights visited and an insider expert leading the way, you'll leave your Vatican adventure feeling enlightened and still have time to see the rest of the Eternal City.

 Every visit to the Vatican Museums begins in the Pinecone Courtyard; one of the most beautiful patios of the entire Apostolic Palace.
 Needless to say, the courtyard takes its name from the colossal pinecone sculpture perched at its northern end.
 The statue, which is completely cast in bronze and stands almost 13 feet tall, is said to have belonged to a temple of the Egyptian goddess Isis in ancient times.
 Later on, it would come to adorn both the Pantheon and the Old St. Peter’s Basilica before it finally ended up in its current home, where it has been standing proudly for over 400 years.

 Vatican Best-of-the-Best Reviews